-The Saskatoon SPCA is currently activley recruiting foster families interested in helping with the following types of foster care: Kittens, mother cats with nursing kittens, mother dogs with nursing puppies, dogs in need of behaviour modification or training, and animals recovering from injury or illness.
+The Saskatoon SPCA is currently activley recruiting foster families interested in helping with the following types of foster care: Cats, Kittens, mother cats with nursing kittens, mother dogs with nursing puppies, dogs in need of behaviour modification or training, and animals recovering from injury or illness.
 Please ensure that you provide as much detailed information as possible.
 Successful foster parents may be required to provide a Criminal Record Check.
 A basic knowledge of animal care and behaviour, as well as a willingness to learn or attend further training is required.
 Apply to the program below.
 Thank You.

 Date of Birth

 You must be 18 years of age or older to foster with the Saskatoon SPCA

 Postal / Zip Code